Software-Goofballs/Character-Sheet/README.md

 ## Backstory
 He is functionally an investigative journalist.
 Truth drives him more than anything else.
 And the truth must be shared.
-However, he does not do well with a "observe but do not interfere" mindset, so when he uncovers evil he works with XXXXXXXXXXXXX to root it out and tell the tale.
+However, he does not do well with a "observe but do not interfere" mindset, so when he uncovers evil he works with Quarion to root it out and tell the tale.

 ### Ideals
 The truth must be uncovered and shared so that we are not doomed to repeat the failures of history.